olekaspt/SA_Assignment02/README.md

 NOTE : typicall in industry we assume 4 hours of pure effort is one calendar day.
 But the above assumption is as a student with other obligations you can put only 2 hours towards this class.

 Part 2)
 Ok using your gannt Chart, let’s play some hypothetical.
-Make a copy of your spreadsheet worksheet and make a copy of it, and label it hypothetical.
+Make a copy of your sequential spreadsheet worksheet and make a copy of it, and label it hypothetical.

 Let’s pretend we need work with Application Engineer (QA) to test our code after we believe it complete.
 Think of codingame tests as UnitTest\Automated tests.
 But a QA person needs to do manual testing (exploration testing).
 And trust me QA always find bugs (or at least working as designed features 😊).
 Add them to the schedule, with the following constraints.